Saniya0301/AI-Resume-Intelligence-platform/README.md

 An AI-powered Resume Intelligence Platform that analyzes resumes against target job descriptions and provides intelligent insights to improve job-readiness.

-The application combines resume parsing, ATS-style keyword analysis, semantic matching, AI-powered recommendations, and interview preparation to help candidates understand how well their resume aligns with a specific role.

 🌐 **Live Demo:**
 https://ai-resume-intelligence-platform-55.streamlit.app/